astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 ##  Open Object Flag Field

-IANA is requested to allocate a new bit value in the Open Object Flag Field
+IANA is requested to allocate a new bit value in the "Open Object Flag Field" registry:

 | Bit | Description              | Reference       |
 | :--- |    :----:               |          ---: |